Welcome to Sheepballs

 The Rules of Sheepballs

-Collies do not want to CHASE, the want to catch to prevent the ball, or sheep escaping.
+Collies do not want to CHASE, they want to catch. or block, to prevent the ball or sheep escaping.

 Balls always live below eye level of the dog.
 No leaping or flying sheep

 When the ball is yours the dog should not steal.
 Place your foot on the ball to stop this happening.
 If they stay out the ball will come to them.